 top of page

-Are you interested in becoming a landscape designer or landscape architect?
+Are you interested in becoming a garden designer or landscape architect?
 Maybe you would like to improve your own knowledge about design, so you can refine your garden; perhaps you are interested in horticulture, construction, or planning.
 As an associate professor, I observe students contemplating their careers and personal interests, so I hope to provide information here about various professional paths as well as personal pursuits.
-I have followed many of these directions before my associate professorship at the college...a combo platter of the dos and don'ts of what I have done over the years.
+I have exercised many of these directions before my associate professorship at the college...a combo platter of the dos and don'ts of what I have done over the years.

-Since I teach landscape architecture subjects, let's start with a few of the basics for quick reference.
+Let's start with a few of the basics for quick reference.
 First, Draftscapes provides an informative overview of the varying degrees available to both landscape designers and landscape architects, including how the degrees will inform different career paths:

 If after watching the above video you feel landscape architecture is right for you, then review the local FAQs from the Department of Consumer Affairs, California Architects Board, Landscape Architects Committee on Becoming a Landscape Architect.
 The website notes various ways to qualify for taking the exams, so please explore this section thoroughly.